tomstom01-source/C-ChainForV2X/README.md

 # C-ChainForV2X

-An initial implementation of the C-Chain system for secure logging and verification of V2X (Vehicle-to-Everything) telemetry, according to the protocol described in C-ChainPaper.pdf, incorporating identity binding and strict serialization.
+An initial implementation of the C-Chain system for secure logging and verification of V2X (Vehicle-to-Everything) telemetry, according to the protocol described in C-ChainPaper.pdf.

 ## Overview